dhh1128/wrath-of-god/docs/scriptures.md

     </td>
     <td>
 <p>
 Here, the wrath of God is directed at a corrupt institution, not at individuals.
-Reminds me of the distinction between "their creeds are all an abomination" and not "they [churches] are an abomination" (<a href="https://www.churchofjesuschrist.org/study/scriptures/pgp/js-h/1.19?lang=eng&clang=eng#p19">JSH 1:19</a>).
+Reminds me of the distinction between "their creeds are all an abomination" and not "their [churches] are an abomination" (<a href="https://www.churchofjesuschrist.org/study/scriptures/pgp/js-h/1.19?lang=eng&clang=eng#p19">JSH 1:19</a>).
 </p>
 <p>
 The wrath of God is described as being "poured out" and being "upon".
 This seems to have less to do with God's emotions, and more to do with just consequences.